 You will need just 10 simple ingredients to make black bean brownies.
 Most of which are pantry staples and you probably have on hand right now.

 - Black beans: Black beans are the basis of this brownie recipe.
 No substitutions, not even lentils.
-You can use canned black beans.
-Or if you have any cooked black beans like Instant Pot black beans, use about 1 1/2 cups to 1 3/4 cups.
+You can use canned black beans or dried beans.
+If you have any cooked black beans like Instant Pot black beans on hand, use about 1 1/2 cups to 1 3/4 cups.

 - Medjool dates: Most grocery stores carry 2 types of dates, “regular” and Medjool.
 You have to buy Medjool variety.
 Their meaty and moist texture adds volume and fudgy texture to brownies.
 And fresh is best!
 As dates get older, they dry out and sugars start to crystalize on the outside.

 - Eggs: I have not tried to make egg-free black bean brownies.
 What might work is 1/4 cup coconut oil.
 But you would have to cool brownies.
 I think when coconut oil cools off, it will solidify and hold brownies together.

 - Coffee: Brewed coffee adds more depth to the chocolate flavor but you can skip it.
 It is not a crucial ingredient but if you have leftover morning coffee, save it and add to brownies.

 - Cacao powder: You can use cocoa powder instead of cacao powder.
 It’s interchangeable in all chocolate recipes, the only difference is that health benefits of cacao powder are greater.